 Of course, I want to swim for myself, not them.
-I tried to learn in my twenties but I was not consistent.
+I tried to learn in my twenties, but I was not consistent.
 Now I am 31 and want to get it right once and for all.

 Click on a link for more information.

-I have met many people like you over the years and your desire is not uncommon.
+I have met many people like you over the years, and your desire is not uncommon.
 When beginners learn to swim, particularly adults, it can be very black and white when it comes to putting their face in the water or submerging.
-Either they are comfortable doing it or they are not!
+Either they are comfortable doing it, or they are not!

 The swimming stroke you need to learn is breaststroke.
 Although nearly all breaststroke swimming guides (including mine) will teach you to swim the stroke with your face submerged between breaths, it does not mean you have to swim it this way.

-Relaxing into the technique takes time and practice but from what you have stated in your question it sounds like you are half way there already.
+Relaxing into the technique takes time and practice, but from what you have stated in your question, it sounds like you are halfway there already.

-' contains over 20 separate swimming exercises to help all parts of breaststroke, including the leg kick and the timing and coordination.
+My best-selling book 'How To Swim Breaststroke' contains over 20 separate swimming exercises to help all parts of breaststroke, including the leg kick and the timing and coordination.

 It's difficult for me to take a breath.
 How can I swim with my head always over water?